Harker School: Miss Harker's School

-In 1902, Miss Harker's School was founded by Cathrine Harker as a girls day school, with a limited boarding school, also located in Palo Alto.
-In 1917, the enrollment was 40 girls and was served as a preparatory school for competitive colleges such as Stanford University.
-From 1902 to 1907, Miss Harker's School was located at 1121 Bryant Street in Palo Alto; and moved to 1050 Greenwood Avenue in Palo Alto, where the campus grew in size and the nearby streets were renamed (Melville and Harker Street) to reflect the campus.
+In 1902, Miss Harker's School was founded by Catherine Harker as a girls day school, with a limited boarding school, also located in Palo Alto.
+In 1917, the enrollment was 40 girls and it served as a preparatory school for competitive colleges such as Stanford University.
+From 1902 to 1907, Miss Harker's School was located at 1121 Bryant Street in Palo Alto; and moved to 1050 Greenwood Avenue in Palo Alto, where the campus expanded and the nearby streets were renamed (Melville and Harker Street) to reflect the campus.